alixaxel/chrome-aws-lambda/README.md

 | chromium.br | Brotli    | 9     | 38853994  | 37.05     | 71.63%     | 0.673s     |
 | chromium.br | Brotli    | 10    | 36090087  | 34.42     | 73.65%     | 0.765s     |
 | chromium.br | Brotli    | 11    | 34820408  | **33.21** | **74.58%** | 0.712s     |

-For this reason, a stripped-down version of [`iltorb`](https://github.com/MayhemYDG/iltorb) is bundled as a dependency.

 ## License